Mayer123/UDT-QA/README.md

 ## Training your own reader
 If you are only interested in training a reader model, we also provide the reader training data (i.e. retriever results) for NQ in above 3 settings.
 Again, you can download them using download_data.py.
-Note that we did not use the reader model implemented under the DPR folder and we used UnitedQA instead.
+Note that we did not use the reader model implemented under the DPR folder and we used [UnitedQA](https://github.com/hao-cheng/UnitedQA-E) instead.
-Stay tuned for the official implementation of [UnitedQA](https://github.com/microsoft/unitedQA).

 ## Cite
 ```